 The application for public preventive restructuring must be submitted by the debtor to the court.
-The debtor must be registered in the Register of Public Sector Partners (all companies doing business with state. municipalities or state/municipality organisations must be registered in this register.
+The debtor must be registered in the Register of Public Sector Partners (all doing business companies with state, municipalities state/municipality or organisations must be registered in this register.
 Verifying ownership structures up to UBOs is part of registration process) at the time of the submission of the application.